Near Eastern Languages and Civilizations

 MW 9am-10:15am

-Continuation of Old Assyrian dialect of the Akkadian language in the context of Northern Mesopotamia and Anatolia in the early second millennium BC.
-Reading of texts from a wide variety of genres, including private and state letters, legal and administrative records, loans and quittances, caravan texts, commercial records, partnership contracts, family and state law, political treaties, literature, magic, religion, and royal inscriptions.
+The course provides an overview of the Old Assyrian dialect of the Akkadian language as well as the political, social, and economic history of Northern Mesopotamia and Anatolia in the early second millennium BC.
+We read texts from a wide variety of genres, including private and state letters, legal and administrative records, loans and quittances, caravan texts, commercial records, partnership contracts, family and state law, political treaties, literature, magic, religion, and royal inscriptions.
+The course integrates the textual record with an overview of Assyrian and Central Anatolian history, and visual and material culture during the period in question.
 Course readings combine standard introductions and thematic and core studies in the field.
+Prerequisite: AKKD 1100 or equivalent basic knowledge of Akkadian.

 A two-term course for students who have no previous background in Arabic.
 Students learn the Arabic alphabet, basic vocabulary and expression, and basic grammatical structures and concepts, and concentrate on developing listening and speaking skills.
 The course aims at developing the following skills: reading to extract the gist of written Modern Standard Arabic texts; speaking with increased ease, good pronunciation, sound grammatical forms, and correct usage; writing to respond to simple daily life issues; forming and recognizing grammatically correct Modern Standard Arabic.